MarkAndBecky/sock-generator/README.md

 Sock Generator
 ==============

-This generates a sock pattern for any yarn and any size foot, with a short row toe and heel.
+This generates a customised knitting pattern for socks with with a short row toe and heel, for any yarn and any size foot.